La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

     - 1:
       - type: modal tag
       - source: tamsmi
-      - definition: With the form/shape of X, similar to Y, in the property/quality of Z, [something] does/is ... (where X is the form, Y is the thing it is similar to, and Z is the property).
+      - definition: the event of [bridi] is similar to [sumti]; the event of [bridi] is like [sumti]; the event of [bridi] happens in manner [sumti]
       - examples:
         - 1:
           - lojban: i le murta taxfu cu kluza tai lo nu cerni bumru
           - translation: The veil was mottled like river morning mist
-- te'i:
-  - definitions:
-    - 1:
-      - type: modal tag
-      - source: stidi
-      - definition: Suggested/proposed by X, to Y, Z (where X is the suggester, Y is the audience, and Z is the suggestion).
-      - examples:
-        - 1:
-          - lojban: Te'i la .djan. do mi klama le zarci
-          - translation: Suggested by John to you, I go to the store. / John suggests to you that I go to the store.
 - ti'i:
   - definitions:
     - 1:
       - type: modal tag
       - source: stidi
-      - definition: Suggested to X, Y (where X is the recipient of the suggestion and Y is the suggestion).
+      - definition: the event of [bridi] is suggested by [sumti].
       - examples:
         - 1:
-          - lojban: Ti'i mi do klama le zarci
+          - lojban: ti'i la .alis. ra pu klama le zarci
-          - translation: It is suggested to me that you go to the store. / It seems to me that you should go to the store.
+          - translation: As suggested by Alice he went to the store.
 - ti'u:
   - definitions:
     - 1:
       - type: modal tag
       - source: tcika
-      - definition: At the time/during the time of X, Y (where X is the time and Y is the thing happening then).
+      - definition: [bridi] happens at the time/during the time with timestamp [sumti].
       - examples:
         - 1:
-          - lojban: Ti'u le vanci mi klama le zdani
+          - lojban: ti'u li xa mi klama le zdani
-          - translation: At the time of evening, I go home. / I go home in the evening.
+          - translation: I go home at 6 o'clock.
 - tu'i:
   - definitions:
     - 1: